Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 ## Service now serves the similar purpose, can we use it?
-Service now indeed is a great cataloging software for org's tech stack, incident management workflows and audits.
-We are not trying to replace Service now but using service now as golden source of truth to nourish the data into IDP and bind that with other tools which do not have integration with service now yet.
-The IDP is more developer facing catering to the needs for changing environement.
+Service now indeed is a great cataloging software for org's tech stack, incident management, workflows, enterprise support and plugins and audits.
+We are not trying to replace Service now but might as well be using service now as golden source of truth to nourish the data into IDP and bind that with other tools which do not have integration with service now yet.
+The IDP is more developer facing catering to the needs for changing environement. \
+Servicenow does aim to solve the similar purpose but needs evaluation as to how can we extend it's capabilities, the cost evaluation and the user experience without having to compromise security.

 ## What all options do I have for an IDP and which one should we choose from